 Five 50-square-metre lodges is almost unheard of for a property with this much press coverage.
 You can book the entire compound for a family or a small wedding, which is one of the ways it actually makes money.
 On a normal night, you'll cross paths with maybe one other couple at breakfast and nobody at the pool.
 The scale is the point.

-The property is on the market at $1.4 million via The Agency, which creates a genuine booking question: what does the experience look like after a sale?
+The property is on the market via The Agency, which creates a genuine booking question: what does the experience look like after a sale?
 Current reviews reflect the original operating team.
 If ownership changes mid-stay window, the soft parts of a hotel (service, food, attention to detail) tend to wobble before they stabilise.
 Factor that into your booking lead time.

-Each lodge is 50 square metres, which is generous for Tulum, and rates sit around $211 to $271.
+The result is palm-leaf ceilings, peaked floor-to-ceiling windows, local wood, and chukum stucco, on a La Veleta plot where the trees are genuinely older than the building.
+Each lodge is 50 square metres, which is generous for Tulum at this price band.
 Booking.com gives it 9.0 from 82 reviews.
-The complication is that the property is currently listed for sale at $1.4 million via The Agency RE Riviera Maya, which means anything about ownership or service after the transaction date is uncertain.
+The complication is that the property is currently listed for sale via The Agency RE Riviera Maya, which means anything about ownership or service after the transaction date is uncertain.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct two to three months out and confirm in writing while ownership transitions.
 Skip if continuity matters; watch the email domain for the first sign of a system change.